D'Arcy McNickle Center Fellowships

 Newberry Consortium in American Indian Studies Graduate Student Fellowships

-These fellowships offer support for between one and two months of dissertation research and carry stipends for doctoral candidates at institutions participating in the Newberry Consortium in American Indian Studies (NCAIS).
+These fellowships offer support for between one and two months of exploratory dissertation research and post ABD dissertation research.
+These fellowships carry stipends for graduate students at institutions participating in the Newberry Consortium in American Indian Studies (NCAIS).
 Graduate Fellows will be offered individual research space at the Newberry and accorded the same privileges as other Newberry short-term fellows.
 Awards may also be used to fund research in other libraries, archives, or in the field.
 Fellowship recipients are expected to present their research at the consortium’s annual graduate student conference or at a Newberry-sponsored seminar in American Indian and indigenous studies.